Anna Sellheim

 I’m Anna Sellheim, a cartoonist, artist, and educator based in Baltimore, MD.
 I earned my MFA from the Center for Cartoon Studies in 2016.
 My work primarily explores themes of health, trauma, and the healing power of art.
 My comics have been published by The Nib, Oni Press, and Seven Days (Vermont’s Alternative Weekly Newspaper).
 I’ve also contributed to several anthologies, including the Eisner-nominated Comics for Choice, which raised over $30,000 for the National Network of Abortion Funds.
 My fine art and comics have been exhibited across Maryland, Virginia, and Washington, D.C.
 As an educator, I’ve had the privilege of teaching students of all ages—from 4 to 77—through group classes and private tutoring throughout the East Coast.
 In 2025, I completed a Community Arts Collaborative Artist Residency at the Refugee Youth Project (RYP), where I used comics as a way to guide my students in developing their own healing art practices.
 At the same time, comics became a tool for them to share their stories and strengthen their English skills.
 A highlight of this residency was the creation of the RYP Zine, an award-winning student anthology that raised over $2,000 for the program through its first print run.
 I also had the honor of guest curating Infinite Possibilities: Art & Hope, a collaborative exhibition between Creative Alliance and RYP students, which ran from May to July 2025.

-Anna Sellheim website MY Website
+Anna Sellheim website My Website

 Artist's Statement